See the budget gardening watering can and the premium adjustable watering wand .

 Usually not.
 A small indoor bench is easier to manage with a watering can because it avoids hose drag and extra storage hassle.

-Can one tool handle both a workbench and outdoor containers?
+Can one tool handle both a garden station and outdoor containers?

 The watering can handles bench work better, while the wand handles outdoor container watering better.
 One can stretch into both jobs, but each tool is better at its own side of the routine.